-The Teenager’s Introduction to Ballet course is designed for those with little to no experience.
+The Teenager’s Introduction to Ballet courses are designed for those with little to no experience.
 Students meet online once a week to learn the basic vocabulary and techniques that will allow them to discover the lifelong benefits and joys of training in a traditional dance form that continues to gain popularity in today’s global culture.
-The course is taught by Magdalena Gyftopoulos, a dedicated and professional instructor particularly sensitive to the needs of the beginning teenager.
+The courses are taught by dedicated and professional instructors particularly sensitive to the needs of the beginning teenager.

 No experience necessary!

 Session 2: March 25–June 3, 2021

 The only traditional ballet attire required of our Teenager’s Introduction to Ballet students is ballet slippers.
 Otherwise students may wear what is easy to move in and makes them feel most at ease: traditional leotards and tights or typical work out clothing such as leggings and tank tops.
 Whatever you wear we do ask that it be form-fitted, stretchy and allow for freedom of movement while allowing the teacher to see your silhouette.
 Longer hair should be pulled back away from the face.

 We recommend a space of at least 6′ x 6′ for barre work and at least 8′ x 8′ for centre work.
 Additionally, we recommend that students have a ballet barre or use the back of a chair (weighted down with books to prevent it from moving) as a substitute.